 Alternative Legumes – Lentils or Chickpeas

 Alternative legumes such as Chickpeas and Lentils share a similar nutritional profile to Peas which is what makes them so attractive to dog food brands.
 They are relatively high in protein for a vegetable and contain dietary fiber to help promote and sustain healthy digestion.
 Chickpeas also provide a high level of Manganese and Copper, while Lentils can provide Iron and Folate(Vitamin B9).

 Once again, it is worth noting that the link to Canine Dilated Cardiomyopathy was implied to be all legumes and not just Peas.
 Therefore, if the reason you are looking to change formulas is to help prevent this, then a formula with alternative legumes such as Chickpeas and Lentils would not be up to the task.

 Pumpkin & Squash

 Beyond legumes, alternative high-quality carbohydrates ingredients can be more difficult to source.
 Pumpkin is one great example of a high-quality carbohydrate ingredient that does see widespread use in some dog foods brands products.

 Pumpkin contains high levels of micronutrients such as Beta-Carotene and Potassium.
-It also contains Vitamin C and E which are essential for healthy skin and eyes.
+It also contains Vitamin C and E, which are essential for healthy skin and eyes.
 Pumpkin also provides lots of dietary fiber, perfect for regulating a dog’s digestive system.
-Many products designed to aid a dogs digestion have pumpkin as an ingredient, and veterinary professionals will sometimes specifically prescribe dogs pumpkin to promote healthy digestion.
+Many products designed to aid a dogs digestion have pumpkin as an ingredient, and veterinary professionals will sometimes expressly prescribe dogs pumpkin to promote healthy digestion.

 Sadly, Pumpkin is most commonly combined with other vegetables such as Peas.
 Therefore there is only a limited number of Pea-free formulas also utilize Pumpkin.